quicwg/base-drafts/draft-ietf-quic-transport.md

 controller responding to congestion signals and reducing send rates appropriately.

-If the congestion controller has been reset this means that packets sent on the old path do not contribute to congestion controller or RTT estimation for the new path and an endpoint MUST NOT return to the send rate used for the previous path but start in slow start instead.
+If the congestion controller has been reset packets sent on the old path do not contribute to congestion controller or RTT estimation for the new path and an endpoint MUST NOT return to the send rate used for the previous path but start in slow start instead.

 There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two